KeithBautista/DunneAndCrescenzi/README.md

 ### HTML Validation

 The <a href="https://validator.w3.org/" target="_blank">W3C Markup Validation Service</a> was used to validate the HTML of the site.
 Shown below are screenshots of the validation.
+Note that all pages pass with no errors as well as no warnings to show.

 <details>
 <summary>Home</summary>